A Journey of Transformation: Roger Shull and the VSI

 Above: Roger Shull (right) pictured with his Mother, Kathleen, and brother, Wayne (left), taken shortly before his death in 2020.

-This past week, the Office of Faith Formation was pleased to announce the Roger Shull Scholarship, to be awarded to one new applicant for the Basic Program this 2022-2023 year.
+The Office of Faith Formation is pleased to announce the Roger Shull Scholarship, to be awarded to one new applicant for the Basic Program this 2023-2024 year.
 Today, we’d like to introduce you to the man behind the scholarship: the story of Roger Shull, and likewise, two of his family members: Wayne and Melanie Shull.

 In the summer of 2018, Wayne and Melanie, parishioners at St. Patrick’s Parish in Wall, decided to join the Veritatis Splendor Institute, to take the next steps in their faith journey and to become more deeply rooted in their Catholic faith.
 Upon his arrival as Pastor at St. Patrick’s, Fr.
 Tim Hoag spoke to his parish about the Veritatis Splendor Institute, encouraging his catechists and faithful to participate in the program.
 Wayne and Melanie had decided it wasn’t the right time—that is until they spoke to Roger.
 “I’ve already signed up!”
 He told his brother and Melanie.
 Wayne thought, “If Roger can do it, we can, too.”